wangdongdut/PaperWriting/README.md

 ### Supplementary Material [Examples] --TBD--

 * **Source Codes & Spotlight Slides**:
-  * The best supplementary material may be the executable codes, thus, you can easily answer the **reproducibility** question.
+  * The best supplementary material may be the executable codes, thus, you can easily answer **reproducibility**.

 * **Detailed Derivation & Descriptions**: